 Mark: “Her kindness, her honesty, her beauty and her sensitivity.
 And most of all, her shoulders!”

 How did you two take on the planning process?
 Who did most of the planning?

-Why did you choose HORIZONS as your wedding venue?
+Why did you choose HORIZONS and the Temple Theatre?

 “Who doesn’t want their wedding at The Temple??
 Aside from the beautiful historic charm of the building itself, the Ballroom provided easy logistics for our guests with the ceremony and reception in the same place.
-Plus – it came with Andrea, our Rockstar wedding planner + an amazing team to make sure décor, catering, and all the little details were taken care of, which was especially important with us so far away.”
+Plus – it came with Andrea, our Rockstar wedding planner and the amazing team from HORIZONS to make sure décor, catering, and all the little details were taken care of, which was especially important with us so far away.”